pascalweiss/zettelkasten-public/zettelkasten/homelab.md

 While we as software developers often create little project for trying things out and have them on our disk, a homelab invites you to go the extra mile and to deploy them.

 #### My Homelab
-When I have some free time, I like to develop my own homelab.
+When I have some free time, I like to develop Stufe in my homelab.
 See documentation about my homelab, here: [[My homelab]]

 #### Benefits
 Building a homelab takes some effort.
 But when it is there, it brings various benefits.
 For more, see [[homelab - benefits]]